How to Workout Shoulders Safely

 - Keep the movement slow and controlled as you lower the weight back down to your sides.

 Seated Bent-Over Lateral Rear Delt Raises

 The name of the exercise explains exactly what it's working, the rear delts.
 This is the part of the deltoid that's on the backside of your shoulder.
 Aside from that, it also works other large muscles in your back, but the main focus is the rear delts.

-Here's how to do it: Sit down on a bench with a dumbbell in each hand and by your sides, then lean forward slightly.
+- Sit down on a bench with a dumbbell in each hand and by your sides, then lean forward slightly.
 This is your starting position.

 This exercise targets mainly the trapezius muscles which are located on either side of your neck.
 This is definitely an exercise you don't want to neglect because strengthening these muscles helps with proper posture by helping pull your shoulders back and stabilizing your neck and upper back.